jmeistrich/jmeistrich.github.io/backpack/index.md

 *Braun Series 7 razor, face soap, moisturizer*

 **Eye drops**<br>
 *I have to have them because of the LASIK.
-After three months I'm using them most days when I wake up, but sometimes don't need them.
+After five months I'm using them some days when I wake up tired, but most of the time I don't need them.
 If I don't get much sleep my eyes are extra dry.*